Discovering Paradise: Exploring the Cinque Terre in 3 days

 A view of the cinque terre coastline and moutains from a plane

-First thing to do: Purchase your Cinque Terre ticket, whilst this can be done online, you will get up to the minute information about any closures on the trail and a physical map which is always useful (more on the Cinque Terra card later).
+As you arrive at La Spezia station, Pop over to Tourist Information purchase your Cinque Terre ticket.
+Whilst this can be done online, you will get up to the minute information about any closures on the trail and a physical map which is always useful (more on the Cinque Terre card later).

 What not to miss on a whirlwind tour around La Spezia: